Tenari/lifting/basic_bodybuilding.md

 ##### Macronutrients

 The three macronutrients you need are protein, carbohydrates (carbs), and fat.
 These are measured in grams on the nutrition facts on food packaging.
 Protein has 4 calories per gram, Carbs have 4 calories per gram, and Fat has 9 calories per gram.
 Protein for a bodybuilder should be within the range of 0.8 to 1.2 g per day per pound of body weight.
 The remaining needed calories can be split between carbs and fat based on individual needs.

+##### effective volume

+First 10ish reps are easy, only the last few reps are stimulus to the muscle that will actually cause growth.
+So, here's where advanced techniques like dropsets and myoreps come in as ways to get more "effective volume" in less time spent in the gym.
+It's reasonable to say that a 2-drop set might be equivalent to 2 or 3 normal sets across, but in substantially less time, and using lighter weights, so presumably form is less likely to suffer, and fatigue is likely to be similar or even less than in straight sets.
+The differences here are pretty minimal, at least as far as current literature shows, so personal experimentation will have to lead the way to show if these techniques are useful to you.

+##### soreness

+Soreness is NOT necessary for hypertrophy.
+In fact, there is some evidence that being too sore is negative for hypertrophy, though light soreness is normal and fine.
+Soreness usually happens when you first work heavy a movement you have not worked in a long time.
+Im not sure what the biological mechanisms are but it seems to work very similarly to calluses.
+If you have no calluses on your feet and go running a lot all on one day, you are likely to get blisters, which are painful (like initial muscle soreness).
+But if you keep up the running regimen, you are going to develop calluses, and your feet will no longer hurt.
+Similarly, the first time you squat real heavy in a while, you are likely to become very sore, but if you keep squatting heavy on a regular basis that soreness should pretty much all go away.

+##### reps in reserve

+"RIR 3" means "reps in reserve 3".

+which means you should keep going in reps until you feel that you could only get 3 more reps if your life depended on it

+the [set]x[rep] targets next to exercises are just that: targets

+the RIR determines how many reps you really do

+so for a 3x14 goal, RIR 3 you just use a weight that you think you can do 14 reps and leave 3 in the tank

+but if you get to rep 12 and you know you have at most one left in you, that's fine just stop, and lower the weight for the next set

+it can be difficult to tell how many reps you truly have left in the tank if you dont have a lot of experience, so just do your best at that, and know that noobs tend to vastly overestimate how close they are to true muscular failure

+like a study found that on average, people could get 6 reps more than they thought was possible with a given weight they thought was a "10 rep" weight